 Stage I Non-Small Cell Lung Cancer

 In addition to the tumor being small and only present in one lung, stage I lung cancer means that your cancer has not spread to any lymph nodes and has not metastasized.
 Approximately 25% of NSCLC are diagnosed at Stage I. There are two subcategories of Stage I lung cancer:

-Stage IA: Your tumor is no more than 3 centimeters in diameter.
+Stage IA: Your tumor is no more than 3 centimeters in greatest dimension.

-Stage IB: Your tumor is between 3-4 centimeters in diameter.
-It has either grown into your main bronchus (the airway into the lungs) or pleura (lung lining).
-It may have also caused a partial or full lung collapse or led to pneumonitis (lung tissue inflammation).
+Stage IB: Your tumor is between 3-4 centimeters in greatest dimension, grown into your main bronchus (the airway into the lungs) or pleura (lung lining) or it may have also caused a partial or full lung collapse or led to pneumonitis (lung tissue inflammation).